zarnejo-exers/Getting-and-Cleaning-Data-Assignment/README.md

 ### That's it!

 Just view the resultant output file and there you have it :)
+The result is a tidy dataset version of the raw data after it is submitted to the merging, cleaning, and transforming work specified in the run_analysis.R

 ## Author
 * Zenith O. Arnejo